Lumacx/Starknet_2025_Narratum/public/info_tips/Location Generation Template.md

 *   **"[--no [Negative_Elements]]"**: Optional.
 Use to exclude unwanted elements (e.g., `--no blurry, distorted`).
 *   **"[--c [Chaos_Value]]"**: Optional.
 Controls the randomness/variety (0-100).
 *   **"[--p [Personalization_Style]]"**: Optional.
 A specific style or artist to emulate.

-## UI Integration Note:

-An info icon should be placed next to the "Location Generation" textbox label in the UI.
-Clicking this icon should display the content of this `docs/Location Generation Template.md` file in a pop-up or modal.